Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - View more information about the Master of Nursing Science (MNSc)

 Paper Co-ordinator: Amanda Berry

 - Teaching Arrangements

-- Lectures and simulation labs taught face-to-face on the Christchurch campus 6-7 hours per week from week 12 to week 16, preparing students for the clinical placement undertaken at the end of the first semester.
+Lectures and simulation labs taught face-to-face on the Christchurch campus 6-7 hours per week over 6 weeks, preparing students for the clinical placement undertaken at the end of the first semester.

 - Graduate Attributes Emphasised